instaclustr/terraform-provider-instaclustr/docs/resources/kafka_acl.md

 ---

 # Resource  `instaclustr_kafka_acl`
-Resources for managing Kafka ACL for a Kafka cluster.
+A resource to manage Kafka ACL for a Kafka cluster.
-Kafka ACL is a resource used to create and delete Kafka ACL.

 ## Import
 You can import the existing ACLs of a Kafka cluster created via other ways (e.g., CLI) to your terraform resource.